 I ended up having about 3/16" clearance between the pump and radiator fans.
 I will keep an eye on the dual 10" Perma-Cool fan shrouds to see if notching will be needed.

 I got a looking at my receipt and notice that I paid way too much for the Painless wiring kit so it went back for a refund.
-I got the relay rack from a Dodge Caravan and now I had enough relays to wire the water pump, fans and headlights and change left over to buy a roll of 12 gauge wire and a handful of connectors.
+While on a junkyard trip I found the relay rack from a Dodge Caravan and now I had enough relays to wire the water pump, fans and headlights and change left over to buy a roll of 12 gauge wire and a handful of connectors.
 I drew up my own schematic to follow to see on paper before making any electrical connections.

 After I got everything hooked up and running I took it for a ride and notice when the 160* thermostat opened the temp gauge would fall to 120* and climb back to 160* then fall back to 120* again.
 It finally bounced from 150* to 160*.
 After swapping the thermostat to a 195* 'stat is stays at 192* all day long.